-Delta is still the predominant variant in our state and it is killing primarily unvaccinated people.
+Delta is no longer the predominant variant in the US.
+Omicron now accounts for between 72-90% of new cases nationwide whereas it was 3% of cases last week.
 Officials from some New Hampshire hospitals recently reported about 70% or more of hospitalizations are people who are not vaccinated.